Adam Broms, Camp Director

 Jonah Geller, Chief Executive Officer

-Jonah joined Capital Camps & Retreat Center in 2012 and has worked professionally in Jewish camping/retreats for 20 years.
+Jonah joined Capital Camps & Retreat Center in 2012 and has worked professionally in Jewish camping/retreat centers for 21 years.
 Prior to his current position, Jonah served as Executive Director of Michigan-based Tamarack Camps and Director of Camp Tel Yehudah in New York.

 Originally from Pittsburgh, Jonah earned degrees in Journalism, Jewish Studies and Hebrew from the University of Wisconsin-Madison.
 He is a graduate of Jewish Community Center Association’s Executive Director Training Program, the Wexner Foundation’s Field Fellowship, and Georgetown University’s Institute for Transformational Leadership.
 Jonah is married to Jennifer Noparstak and is the proud father of three children – Ari, Ezra and Lea.email Jonah